kolab-groupware/egara/README.md

-Egara is an event driven groupware archival system for e-discovery and datai loss prevention.
+Egara is an event driven groupware archival system for e-discovery and data loss prevention.
+The name means "storehouse" in Sumerian.

 It is designed to be used with the Kolab Groupware server and is written (primarily) in Erlang.